-The experiment was carried out in the field, Department of Rice, TNAU, CBE at 2015.
-Rice (CO 47) variety seed material collected from Department of Rice.
-Before sowing, three bags (1 kg each) of rice seeds were soaked in 1 day.
-Seeds are treated with three Population of

-Phosphate solubilising inoculants on Jump Start at the rate of 160 Mg / Kg of seeds and add 6 ml of water after that wait for 1 minute as per the treatments and compared with the recommended seed treatment of bio fertilizer like Azophos at the rate of 20g/kg of seeds and control (No seed treatment).
+The Present investigation was carried out in the field no. H7a of Department of Rice, TNAU, Coimbatore during Kharif season of 2015.
+Rice variety CO 47 seed material collected from Department of Rice.
+Before sowing, three bags (1 kg each) of rice seeds were soaked for 24 hours.
+Seeds are treated with three different population of Phosphate solubilising inoculants - Penicillium bilaii (Jump Start) at the rate of 160 mg per Kg of seeds and 6 ml of water was added and wait for one minute as per the treatments and compared with the recommended seed treatment of Azophos at the rate of 20 g kg-1 of seeds and control (No seed treatment).
+The experiment was conducted at field condition.

-The experiment was formulated in split plot design with three (3) replications.
-The three Main plot treatments was follows and three (3) different P levels P1- 0 (%) (0 kg P/ ha), P2- 50 (%) P (25 kg P/ha) and P3-100 (%) P, (50 kg P/ ha) (Recommended dose).
-Five Sub plot seed treatments as S1- No Seed Treatment, S2- 10E4 JumpStart (0.00967 mg/kg of seeds), S3-10E5 JumpStart (0.0967 mg/kg of seeds), S4- 10E6 JumpStart (9.667 mg/ kg of seeds) and S5- Azophos at the 20 g/kg of seeds.
-For field observation and lab study five plants were selected at different growth stages of rice crop.
+The field experiment was laid out in split plot design with three replications.
+The treatments are as follows three main plot of three different P levels P1- 0% (0 kg P ha-1), P2- 50% P (25 kg P ha-1) and P3-100%P (50 kg P ha-1) (Recommended dose).
+Sub plot of five different seed treatments S1- No Seed Treatment, S2- JumpStart 10E4 (0.00967 mg kg-1 of seeds), S3-JumpStart 10E5 (0.0967 mg kg-1 of seeds) and S5- Azophos at the 20g kg-1 of seeds.
+Five plants were selected at different growth stages for recording observation.